MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/oracle-database.md

 * ORA-12170: TNS: connect timeout occurred.
 * ORA-12504: TNS: listener was not given the SERVICE_NAME in CONNECT_DATA.

-These errors might occur if the Oracle client either isn't installed or isn't configured properly.
-If it's installed, verify the tnsnames.ora file is properly configured and you're using the proper net_service_name.
-You also need to make sure the net_service_name is the same between the machine that uses Power BI Desktop and the machine that runs the gateway.
+These errors might occur if the Oracle tnsnames.ora database connect descriptor is misconfigured, the net service name provided is misspelled, or the Oracle database listener is not running or not reachable, such as a firewall blocking the listener or database port.
+Be sure you are meeting the minimum installation prerequisites.
 More information: [Prerequisites](#prerequisites)

-You might also come across a compatibility issue between the Oracle server version and the Oracle Data Access Client version.
-Typically, you want these versions to match, as some combinations are incompatible.
-For instance, ODAC 12.x doesn't support Oracle Server version 9.
+Visit the [Oracle Database Error Help Portal](https://docs.oracle.com/en/error-help/db/) to review common causes and resolutions for the specific Oracle error you encounter.
+Enter your Oracle error in the portal search bar.

 If you downloaded Power BI Desktop from the Microsoft Store, you might be unable to connect to Oracle databases because of an Oracle driver issue.
-If you come across this issue, the error message returned is: *Object reference not set.* To address the issue, do one of these steps:
+If you come across this issue, the error message returned is: *Object reference not set.* To address the issue, do the following:

 * Download Power BI Desktop from the Download Center instead of Microsoft Store.

-* If you want to use the version from Microsoft Store: on your local computer, copy oraons.dll from *12.X.X\client_X* to *12.X.X\client_X\bin*, where *X* represents version and directory numbers.

 If the *Object reference not set* error message occurs in Power BI when you connect to an Oracle database using the on-premises data gateway, follow the instructions in [Manage your data source - Oracle](/power-bi/connect-data/service-gateway-onprem-manage-oracle).